altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 Imagine you are a little dot - looking at that screen.
 Right now it is black - that is all you can see.'
 ~Rossin sighed~
-'R::This is not easy to explain, you are going to look to your left.
+'R::This is not easy to explain, you are going to look to your right.
 Not with your vision, but at that point where you are looking at your vision.
-Shift your focus to the left of your vision - it will be a blank wall.'
+Shift your focus to the right of your vision - it will be a blank wall.'
 ~Martha tried to do that~
 "M::I just see darkness, I don't know"
 *She opened her eyes, and looked to the right: to where Rossin was*